qcoral/blot-designs/cube_tutorial/guide.md

 # 3D object guide

 This is a basic guide that will walk you through the process of drawing a 3D object (in this case a cube) with Blot.
-The math we're dealing with hear is called **Linear Algebra**, but prior knowledge is NOT necessary!
+The math we're dealing with here is called **Linear Algebra**, but prior knowledge is NOT necessary!

 This document is meant to be viewed alongside the source code.